duesee/abnf/README.md

-# abnf
+# ABNF
-nom-based ABNF parser.
+A nom-based ABNF parser.

-# status
+# Status
-not thoroughly tested, but "works for me" (and with arguably complex ABNFs; see "assets/")
+Not thoroughly tested, but "works for me" (and with arguably complex ABNFs)